Chuval Adams, Peace Officer

 Passionate about social services, he mentored at risk youth with special needs before finding his home with Care for Friends.
 Chuval spends his spare time taking care of his family and looking for new ways to put a smile on people’s faces.

-Ashley Bland, Volunteer Coordinator
+Paulina Guerra, Volunteer Coordinator

 Hope Pavich, Executive Director

 Hope Pavich is the Executive Director for Care For Friends and has dedicated her career to working in the Chicago nonprofit sector.
 Prior to Care For Friends, Hope worked as a Program Director at Greenheart Travel, where she was responsible for the oversight, growth and development of international youth programs.

 As a Program Coordinator at Vietnamese Migrant Workers and Brides Office, Hope worked with partner organizations and government officials to research, develop and facilitate recreational programs for victims of human trafficking in shelters and detention centers.

 Her interest in working with Chicago communities began when she first started working at the Marriott Foundation.
 With them, she worked with Chicago Public Schools, Chicago employers, and inner-city youth, as well as conducted client recruitment and managed the WIA grant database.

 She is excited to return to Chicago focused programs, while working with the City's most vulnerable.

 Hope received her Bachelor's degree (BA) from St. Norbert College (2004), and her Masters degree (MA) from the School for International Training (2010) with a concentration in Intercultural Service, Leadership, and Management.